mevblocker/web/src/const/docs.md

-# How to: send backrun bundles to mevblocker RPC
+# How to send backrun bundles to MEV Blocker RPC

 _n.b. that historical submitted bundles, including those that did not land on-chain, will not only be shared with builders but also archived and presented to the public for transparency_